GangLiLab/genekitr/README.md

 #### Method 1: All things about gene ID

 - **AUTO** detect orgnism name (e.g. `human/hs/hg`  is fine)
-  - support 20 organisms (maybe more...)
+  - support 12 organisms (maybe more in the future...)
 - **AUTO** detect duplicate ID, ID alias or wrong spelled ID

 ```R